rancher/rancher-docs/versioned_docs/version-2.5/reference-guides/installation-references/helm-chart-options.md

 ### HTTP Proxy

-Rancher requires internet access for some functionality (helm charts).
+Rancher requires internet access for some functionality, such as reaching remote Helm charts.
 Use `proxy` to set your proxy server.

 Add your IP exceptions to the `noProxy` list.
 Make sure you add the Pod cluster IP range (default: `10.42.0.0/16`), Service cluster IP range (default: `10.43.0.0/16`), the internal cluster domains (default: `.svc,.cluster.local`) and any worker cluster `controlplane` nodes.
 Rancher supports CIDR notation ranges in this list.